Takomochi/UFOs/README.md

 # UFOs

 ## Overview of the project
 This project is to create a website that provides UFO sightings information.
-There is so much data, so we will make multiple filters so that the users can see only the necessary information.
+There is so much data, so we will make multiple filters to see only the necessary information.

 ## Results